computersarecool/dotfiles/README.md

 # cd to ${PATH_TO_THIS_REPO}/setup_files/
 sudo ./existing_user_setup.sh [WINDOWS]

-# If using Windows Subsytem for Linux pass any string as the arguement [WINDOWS] otherwise leave it blank
+# If using Windows Subsytem for Linux pass any string as the argument [WINDOWS] otherwise leave it blank
 ```

 ### The setup file in this repo creates: